Chopped kale and cabbage salad

 Why this recipe works

 I absolutely love making salads using hearty vegetables like kale and cabbage.
 Unlike more delicate lettuce, these veggies hold on to the salad dressing really well, and hold up.
-You can make the salad ahead of time and it will still remain delicious and fresh tasting.
+You can make the salad ahead of time and it will still remain delicious and fresh tasting for a couple of days at least.

 Key ingredients